osteele/Arduino_SerialRecord/README.md

 This sketch pairs well with the RecieveMultipleValues example from the [Processing SerialRecord] library.

+You can also use the Serial Monitor to inspect the values that the sketch sends to the serial port.

 Things to try:

 - Connect a second potentiometer to the Arduino, and send the values from